Nsovo/cart-project/README.md

 # Project Title

-LittleFish Shop is an e-commerce application built with React that allows users to browse and purchase products.
+This is a Shop is an e-commerce application built with React that allows users to browse and purchase products.
 The application features a cart functionality where users can add products to their cart, view their cart contents, and proceed to checkout intergrated with paypal.

 ## Table of Contents
 - [Introduction](#introduction)